gandhisamay/BMI-calculator/README.md

 # BMI Calculator

-A flutter app to calculate your body mass index
+A flutter app to calculate your body mass index.

 ## UI
 <p float="left">